Seasonal Flowers in Japan

 Winter Flowers in Japan

 If you do your Japan tour in winter, you can expect the following flowers to be in full bloom:

 - Winter Peonies; late November-mid February.
 Coming in pinkish and purplish hues, these blooms bring some color to the colder season.
 In Tokyo, the peony garden in the Ueno Park (near the Toshogu shrine) is a great place to see these flowers.

 - Daffodils; December-January.
 These cold-loving flowers can be seen in small groups all over the city, but if you want to see a large blooming field full of them you have to head to Jogashima Park one hour away from Tokyo.

 - Plum Blossom; late February-early March.
-The blooming of thse soft pink to white flowers heralds the early beginnings of spring.
+The blooming of these soft pink to white flowers heralds the early beginnings of spring.
 While it is still too cold to enjoy a picnic under the trees, they are no less photogenic than the famous sakura cherry blossoms.
-In Tokyo, the Shinjuku Gyoen is one of the best places to see plum blossoms, but for the most amazing display of natural plum blossom beauty you have to head to Mito for the Plum Blossom Festival.
+In Tokyo, the Shinjuku Gyoen is one of the best places to see plum blossoms, but for the most amazing display of natural plum blossom beauty, you have to head to Mito for the Plum Blossom Festival.

 Your Japan Tour

 As experienced Japan experts, we can help you create your perfect Japan tour in any season.
 We will always make sure to include the season’s very best offerings such as gorgeous blooming flowers or foliage, seasonal foods, activities, and festivals.
 Contact us to start planning your unforgettable holiday to this fascinating country full of once-in-a-lifetime experiences, culture, history, nature, and delicious food!